-Throughout his epistles, Paul wanted his readers to be aware of pitfalls in the Christian life as well as the principles and practices that direct us towards Christlikeness.
-He not only delivered Church-age doctrine to believers and taught Church-age principles when he visited their cities or wrote his epistles.
-Paul also used Israel's past failures to illustrate Christian truth, teachings, principles, and practices.
-"Now these things (things that happened to Israel) these things happened to them as an example.
-They were written for our instruction - upon whom the ends of the ages have come.
+Throughout his epistles, Paul wanted his readers to be aware of pitfalls in the Christian life as well as the principles and practices that directed them towards Christlikeness.
+He not only delivered Church-age doctrine to believers and taught Church-age principles when he visited their cities or wrote his epistles; Paul also used Israel's past failures to illustrate Christian truth, teachings, principles, and practices.
+"Now these things happened to them (Israel) as an example.
+They were written for our instruction - upon whom the ends of the ages have come."

 The things that happened in Israel's past, were not intriguing little stories or made-up tales or legends.
-They are historical events.
-They are factual happenings.
+They were historical events.
+They were factual happenings.
 Old Testament Scriptures are an authentic, verifiable chronicle of Israel's past history.
 However, they were written for a very important reason - to teach the Christian Church some important lessons.

 At the start of Chapter 10, Paul gave some specific examples of Israel's wonderful spiritual benefits.
-They 'passed through the cloud' as the Shekinah glory of God overshadowed them; cared for them and lead them out of slavery.
+They 'passed through the cloud' as the Shekinah glory of God overshadowed them, cared for them and led them out of slavery.
 They were 'baptised into Moses', who was the instrument God used to redeem His people from Egypt.
-And because they were baptised into Moses - i.e. identified with God's servant, they experience supernatural deliverance as they crossed the Red Sea in safety - yet Israel failed to honour the Lord.
+And because they were baptised into Moses i.e. 'identified' with God's servant, they experienced supernatural deliverance as they crossed the Red Sea in safety.
+Yet Israel failed to honour the Lord.

-Every one of them ate of spiritual food, when manna fell from heaven and the ALL drank spiritual drink as refreshing water gushed from the side of the Rock, which was identified as Jesus - the Rock of their salvation and Sustainer of their soul.
+Every one of them 'ate of spiritual food' when manna fell from heaven and they ALL 'drank spiritual drink' as refreshing water gushed from the side of the Rock, which was identified as Jesus, the Rock of their salvation and Sustainer of their soul.
 They were the people of God, and He was with them every step of the journey.
-But they failed, they rebelled, they sinned, and they murmured, and Paul exhorts us not to make the same mistakes.
+But they failed, they rebelled, they sinned and they murmured, and Paul exhorts us not to make the same mistakes.